IvMisticos/AboutMe/Terms and Conditions.md

 1.3 License in GitHub repository is appliable only for it's (repository's) files.

-1.4 All rights and copyrights to the plugin always belong to it's developer, not the customer if not
+1.4 All rights and copyrights to the plugin always belong to it's developer, not the customer unless stated otherwise.

 ## 2. Public Products*